★ v5.3.18Open-source desktop UI for Podman, Docker & Apple™ Container —download free →

 The Manual

-Set up Podman and Docker on any platform — local, virtualized, or WSL.
+Set up Podman, Docker and Apple™ Container on any platform — local, virtualized, or WSL.
 Every command, every engine, copy-paste ready.

 Linux